-Rachael Ray punches out Thanksgiving dinner in Detroit
+Rachael Ray punches out a Detroit Thanksgiving dinner

 When celebrity cook Rachael Ray comes to town, she certainly packs a punch … or two.

 The effervescent TV host, who gained famed with Food Network’s “30 Minute Meals” and made “EVOO” part of the lexicon, brought her syndicated talk show to Detroit’s Downtown Boxing Gym this week where she surprised participants in the Youth Program with a newly-renovated kitchen, visits from champions Evander Holyfield and Laila Ali and a check for $25,000 to help support the program that uses boxing as a tool to help kids excel academically and build confidence and character.

 “We’re trying to give them an hour of air time because we think what they’re doing is remarkable, and we want other people to copy it,” said Ray, sporting a “Detroit Hustles Harder” hoodie as she typed out recipes on a laptop between takes, “We’re here to celebrate the kids and to share their story.”